Publications and preprints from MGGG and collaborators

 - MGGG consulted on Eric Lander’s amicus brief for Gill v Whitford

-- Evaluating Partisan Gerrymandering in Wisconsin, Greg Herschlag, Robert Ravier, and Jonathan Mattingly
+- Evaluating Partisan Gerrymandering in Wisconsin, report by Greg Herschlag, Robert Ravier, and Jonathan Mattingly

 - Intro to district compactness using QGIS, Mira Bernstein, tutorial for MGGG summer school